About the CTK Farm

 Americans throw out 30-40% of the food that we create.

-39% of families in Whatcom County do not make that basic cost of living wage.
-Basic cost of living for a family of 4 in Washington state is $62,000.
+39% of families in Whatcom County do not earn the basic cost of living wage.
+Basic cost of living for a family of 4 in Washington State is $62,000.

-Whatcom County is the largest area of need in Washington State with 50% of the resources available in other counties.
+Whatcom County is the largest area of need in Washington State yet has only 50% of the resources available in other counties.

 Farming

-For 18 years we have been farming a piece of donated land in Whatcom County on the corner of Hemmi and Hannegan.
+For 18 years we have been farming a piece of donated land in Whatcom County at the corner of E Hemmi and Hannegan Road.

-This part of our ministry is where we utilize the most people serving alongside us.
-We are passionate about following Jesus's calling to feed the hungry and put our faith in action to grow exactly what our partners need.
-We are passionate about putting our Faith in Action and working with our partners to grow exactly what they need.
+This part of our ministry is where we need the most people serving alongside us.
+We are passionate about following Jesus' calling to feed the hungry and put our faith in action to grow exactly what our partners need.

-Each year we deploy over 150 volunteers to work directly in our fields planting, harvesting and even weeding to produce over 100,000 lbs to be given away to our local partners here in Whatcom County.
+Each year we deploy over 150 volunteers to work directly in our fields planting, thinning, weeding, and harvesting over 100,000 pounds of produce to be given away to our Food Share partners here in Whatcom County.

-If you are interested in serving at the Farm head over to our “Get Involved” page to find out how!
+If you’re interested in serving at the farm, head over to our “Get Involved” page to find out how.

 Food Drives

-Non-perishable items are also a huge part of what our partners need each and every week so we also do consistent and ongoing food drives.
+Non-perishable items are also a huge part of what our partners need every week, so we also do consistent and ongoing food drives.

-Each Month we select a specific item for our Item of the Month Club participants to donate for one of our specific partners but we also always take all miscellaneous items sort them in our small pantry then redistribute them in helpful quantities to local school pantries, food banks, meal programs and more!
+Every month we select a specific item for our Item of the Month Club participants to donate for one of our specific partners, but we also welcome miscellaneous items, sort them in our small pantry ,then redistribute them in helpful quantities to local school pantries, food banks, meal programs and more.

-If you would like to participate you can join the Item of the Month club by texting ‘food’ to (360) 800-4173 and we’ll text you the link to the online wishlist for that month’s item as a friendly reminder.
+If you would like to participate, join the Item of the Month club by texting FOOD to 360-800-4173 and we’ll text you the link to the online wishlist for that month’s item as a friendly reminder.

 Gleaning

-Whatcom County is full of different types of farms and especially berry farms many of which cannot harvest all there is to harvest.
+Whatcom County is full of different types of farms— especially berry farms, many of which cannot harvest all that their fields produce.

-So, we use a volunteer coordinator and tons of volunteers each year to glean berries and other fresh foods from local farms or backyards.
-In 2024 we gleaned over 4,000 lbs of fresh produce using over 170 volunteers!
+So we use a volunteer coordinator and tons of volunteers each year to glean berries and other fresh foods from local farms or backyards.
+In 2024 we gleaned over 4,000 pounds of fresh produce using over 170 volunteers!

-If you are interested in being a part of our gleaning team or have a place you would like us to come glean please contact our Food Share and Farm Director, Faith Whaley.
+If you are interested in being a part of our gleaning team or have a place you would like us to come glean, please contact our Food Share & Farm Director, Faith Whaley.

 Business Donations